hheidy0463/avottraction/README.md

 ## 💻 Set Up
 [Avottraction](https://aquamarine-handbell-a5f.notion.site/Avottraction-16e172c5e5608099acc1c790545f560d?pvs=4)

 This notion has everything you’ll ever need!
 The calendar is the main resource, check it frequently.
-We will communicate through Facebook Messenger.
+We will communicate through Facebook Messenger or iMessage.